Skip to main content

 Summary

-If your landlord (officially called the rental provider) wants any of your bond, or compensation, for things like damage or cleaning, and you disagree, they can make a claim to the Victorian Civil and Administrative Tribunal (VCAT).
+If your landlord (officially called the rental provider) wants any of your bond, or compensation, for things like damage or cleaning, and you disagree, they can apply to Rental Dispute Resolution Victoria (RDRV).

-Your landlord will need to prove to VCAT why they should get your money.
+VCAT is similar to a court and hears many disputes in Victoria between renters and landlords, who must follow its decisions.
+If your dispute goes to VCAT, your landlord will need to prove to VCAT why they should get your money.
 You can go to the VCAT hearing and say why you should not have to pay or why the amount should be less.
-We can help you do this.

 What is a private rental?